-- IEEE policies on intellectual property rights
+IEEE policies on intellectual property rights

-- Publication Services and Products Board Operations Manual

-- IEEE Intellectual Property Rights
+- Publication Services and Products Board Operations Manual - IEEE Intellectual Property Rights on plagiarism:

-- On plagiarism:

-- o Introduction to the Guidelines for Handling Plagiarism Complaints
+- Introduction to the Guidelines for Handling Plagiarism Complaints

-- o Identifying Plagiarism
+- Identifying Plagiarism

-- A Plagiarism FAQ
+- A Plagiarism FAO

 - Investigating Possible Misconduct

-- On republication:
+on republication:

-- o Introduction to Guidelines on Multiple Submission and Prior Publication

-- o 8.2.2F Guidelines for Editorial Reuse of Previously Published Material
+- Introduction to Guidelines on Multiple Submission and Prior Publication - 8.2.2F Guidelines for Editorial Reuse of Previously Published Material...

-- ACM policies on republication and plagiarism:
+ACM policies on republication and plagiarism:

-- o Conference Manual Section No. 6.2.1
+- Solution Conference Manual Section No. 6.2.1

 - Conference Manual Section No. 6.2.2

-- O Conference Manual Section No. 6.2.3
+- Conference Manual Section No. 6.2.3

 - ACM Policy and Procedures on Plagiarism

-4.2.9.2 Registration
+REGISTRATION

-- Registration fees are to be established and advertised within one month prior to paper acceptance notification. - Each accepted paper must have a FULL (member or non-member) non-refundable registration fee associated with it.
+- Registration fees are to be established and advertised within one month prior to paper acceptance notification - Each accepted paper must have a FULL (member or non-member) non-refundable registration fee associated with it.
 If an author has multiple accepted papers, up to three papers may be covered by one registration fee.
-Registration fees must be paid prior to uploading the publication-ready version of the accepted paper. - Registration fees must be uniform for all ComSoc members regardless of citizenship, salary, or other such factors. - Use of IEEE Meetings and Conference Management (MCM) registration system is mandatory for conferences with financial sponsorship of 51% or more. - Student registrations will follow a two-tier arrangement: - o IEEE Student Member e.g., \$350 - o Student 25% more than IEEE Student Member, e.g., \$440 - Clarifying note: as is true for all who register as an IEEE member, IEEE Student Members will be expected to provide their IEEE member number for verification. - Complimentary registrations which are included in patron packages may be used by authors of accepted papers.
+Registration fees must be paid prior to uploading the publication-ready version of the accepted paper. - Registration fees must be uniform for all ComSoc members regardless of citizenship, salary, or other such factors - Use of IEEE Meetings and Conference Management (MCM) registration system is mandatory for conferences with financial sponsorship of 51% or more - Student registrations will follow a two-tier arrangement: - o IEEE Student Member e.g., \$350 - o Student 25% more than IEEE Student Member, e.g., \$440

+- o Clarifying note: as is true for all who register as an IEEE member, IEEE Student Members will be expected to provide their IEEE member number for verification - Complimentary registrations which are included in patron packages may be used by authors of accepted papers.
 Clarifying note: an author using a complimentary patron registration must be employed by the company which purchased the patron package.